 Learn More About FMLFPP!

 The Farmers Market and Local Food Promotion Program is an expanded version of the Farmers Market Promotion Program (FMPP), a competitive grants program authorized in the 2002 Farm Bill with the aim of increasing and strengthening direct producer-to-consumer marketing channels.
 FMLFPP is administered by USDA’s Agricultural Marketing Service (AMS).

 FMLFPP funding is divided into two subprograms: one for direct marketing grants and one for intermediated marketing grants.

 The term “local or regional food” is defined as a food product that is raised, produced, aggregated, stored, processed, and distributed in the locality or region where the final product is marketed to consumers.
 The total distance the product is transported must be within 400 miles from the origin of the product, or both the final market and the origin of the product must be within the same state, territory, or tribal land.

 For both types of projects, USDA gives priority to projects that either primarily serve low income/low food access communities (as defined by USDA in its ERS Food Access Research Atlas map); or to those projects that involve Promise Zone Lead Applicant Organizations.
 At least 10 percent of the total funding will be reserved for these types of projects.

 Matching funds are not required for Direct Marketing Grants.
 A cash or in-kind match, in an amount equal to 25 percent of the total cost of the project, is required for Intermediated Marketing Grants.

 For both direct and intermediated marketing projects, the following entities are eligible to apply:

-Read more about the recent FMLFPP awardees and how FMLFPP’s predecessor program, FMPP, has helped provide new and expanded marketing opportunities for farmers by viewing a complete list of previous FMPP and LFPP Awards:
+Read more about the recent FMLFPP awardees and how the program is providing new and expanded marketing opportunities for farmers by viewing a complete list of previous FMPP and LFPP Awards: